Henry-Sarabia/apicalypse/README.md

 import "github.com/Henry-Sarabia/apicalypse"
 ```

-Now you're ready to Go.

 ## Usage

 ### Creating A New Request

-Creating a new request is as straightforward as you would imagine - simple use the
+Creating a new request is as straightforward as you would imagine - simply use the
 `NewRequest()` function as follows.

 ```go